Admonstrator/glinet-tailscale-updater/readme.md

 # Tailscale Update Script for GL.iNet Routers

 This script is designed to update Tailscale on GL.iNet routers.

-It was created by Admon for the GL.iNet community and tested on the MT-6000 (Flint2) with firmware 4.5.4.
+It was created by [Admon](https://forum.gl-inet.com/u/admon/) for the GL.iNet community and tested on the MT-6000 (Flint2) with firmware 4.5.4.

-## Warning

-This script might potentially harm your router.
-Use it at your own risk.
-It is recommended to use this script only if you know what you are doing.

 ## Usage